FreedomBen/breakout71/Readme.md

 # Changelog
 ## To do

+- allow loading newer save in outdated app (for rollback)
+- level editor :english only, web only, link to test level, same link needs to be shared to discord
 - auto-detect device performance at first startup and adjust settings accordingly

 ## Done